pggPL/TransformerEngine/docs/features/low_precision_training/fp8_delayed_scaling/fp8_delayed_scaling.rst

 These recipes both use the same data formats, and the only substantial difference is in quantization process.

-Let's remind us how quantization in FP8 Current Scaling works.
+Let's remind ourselves how quantization in FP8 Current Scaling works.
 To quantize a tensor to FP8, two tensor reads were needed - one to compute the amax, and one to apply the scaling factor and cast to FP8.
 The core idea of delayed scaling is not to compute the amax on the fly, but rather try to estimate it from the amax history.
 This is the origin of the names *current scaling*